Monishver11/monishver11.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
-    Overlaying the distribution of predicted estimated arrival times (in seconds) on the distribution of actual estimated arrival times shows that Lasso Regression(Left) and XGBoost(Right) generalizes effectively and learns the underlying dataset's distribution.
+    Overlaying the distribution of predicted estimated arrival times (in seconds) on the distribution of actual estimated arrival times shows the Lasso Regression(Left) and XGBoost(Right) generalization and effective learnability of the underlying dataset's distribution.
 </div>